winebarrel/ddbcli/README.md

     $ gem install ddbcli

-If you are not using RubyGems, you can use the script files that depend on only Ruby.
+If you are not using RubyGems, you can use the script file that depend on only Ruby.

 [ddbcli (all-in-one script version)](https://github.com/winebarrel/ddbcli/releases)